Kansas to hold De Sousa out pending investigation

 Kansas decided it couldn't wait that long, choosing instead to bench De Sousa indefinitely.

 The Jayhawk have plenty of interior depth to pick up De Sousa's minutes.
 And with a bevy of high-level transfers, including former Memphis standout Dedric Lawson, and one of the nation's top recruiting classes, they are a trendy pick to win the national title.
-Using a player later to be deemed ineligible could wipe out what promises to be a big season in Lawrence, and school officials were unwilling to take that chance.
+And using a player later to be deemed ineligible could wipe out what promises to be a big season in Lawrence.

+"I don't really think it will affect nothing," Lawson said.
+"Silvio comes to practice every day and we're here for him and support him.
+I know it's a tough time for him but as time goes on the truth will come out. ...
+He just has a clear mind, he has a great spirit."

 More AP college basketball: http://www.twitter.com/AP_Top25